 - Session: Session is, for small groups, the best and most secure app in existence.
 Everything is end-to-end encrypted, and accounts can be deleted in an instant.
 We highly recommend Session for friend groups, families and small groups of individuals.
 Session is routed entirely through Tor and it is decentralized, as it is based on the blockchain.
 Session is a fork of Signal, with a deeper focus on protecting metadata.
+Session has a feature called a "duress code" which, when entered, will totally wipe one's account and all associated metadata.
 Desktop and mobile clients exist.

 - Signal: Signal is an end-to-end encrypted chat application.
 Its use is similar to Whatsapp and Telegram.
 A telephone number is required for use; we recommend using a burner number.
 Desktop and mobile clients exist.

 - Element: Element, formerly Riot, is very similar to Discord, with the exception that rooms (or servers) are not categorized by channels, and as such a Riot client with many joined rooms will be very cluttered.
 Element is built atop the Matrix protocol, which is an ecosystem supporting decentralized communications (many other interfaces for Matrix exist aside from Element).
 Element supports end-to-end encryption via keys, and can be an effective means for large-scale group communications.
 Some research will be necessary by a potential user to understand how to fully employ Element's secure features.
 We recommend Element for large-scale group communications, if end-to-end encryption is enabled.
 Desktop and mobile clients exist.